jennikate/sgr-coin-calculator-api/README.md

 - link docs from docs folder to this readme
 - create a list of .env variables that need to exist  inc company cut for now
-- add link to Client repo when ready
 - add note that swagger is on `http://localhost:5000/api/swagger-ui`
 - add note about cleardowndb script :: be in venv, update env vars for db url, run it, then run the seed script below to setup the default rank that's needed
 - change member.status to member.active so the bool is more accurate